AnyChart/docs.anychart.com/Basic_Charts/Area_Chart.md

 In the sample below, there are two Area series with some of the appearance settings configured:

 ```
-// create the first series, set the data and name
+// create the first series
 var series1 = chart.area(seriesData_1);
-series1.name("2004");

 // configure the visual settings of the first series
 series1.normal().fill("#00cc99", 0.3);